-However, extraction procedures generate great amounts of extractive waste that require appropriate management.
-The most preferable way to manage extractive waste during the last decades was to deposit it in Extractive Waste Facilities such as heaps, ponds etc. Nevertheless, the extractive waste facilities have increased the local concern due to their negative impact on the local environment and human health.
+However, extraction procedures generate great amounts of waste that require appropriate management.
+The most preferable way to manage this type of waste during the last decades was to deposit it in Extractive Waste Facilities such as heaps, ponds etc. Nevertheless, the extractive waste facilities have increased the local concern due to their negative impact on the local environment and human health.

 For this reason, one of EU priorities is to prevent, minimize and reuse waste from extractive industry with processes and techniques that will yield positive returns to the industry.
-The minimization of negative environmental and human health impact of waste generated from the extractive industry will also help local communities accept existing and new extraction projects.
+The minimization of the negative environmental and human health impact of waste generated from the extractive industry will also help local communities accept existing and new extraction projects.

 Various techniques have been proposed in this BREF to minimize the environmental footprint of the extractive industry.
-The technique or the combination of techniques that will be chosen for the waste treatment depend on the pollutants, and the physical and chemical characteristics of waste.
+The technique or the combination of techniques that will be chosen for the waste treatment depends on the pollutants and the physical and chemical characteristics of waste.
 Regardless of the type of waste treatment, the whole process should follow BAT conclusions.

-6.3.2 BAT conclusions for water waste produced from the extractive industry
+8.3.2.
+BAT conclusions for water waste produced from the extractive industry

-When BAT is seen as a guidance of stakeholders, BAT Conclusions should be used as a reference:
+BAT must be seen as guidance of stakeholders, while BAT Conclusions must be used as a reference:

-- providing up-to-date information on the waste management - providing techniques aiming to minimize adverse effects that the extractive process has to human health and the environment.
+- providing up-to-date information on the waste management - providing techniques aiming to minimize adverse effects that the extractive process has on human health and the environment.

-BAT conclusions referred to in management of water waste produced during extractive process are:
+BAT conclusions referred to the management of water waste produced during the extractive process are:

-In order to improve the overall environmental performance of the extractive waste management, operators must adopt:
+To improve the overall environmental performance of extractive waste management, operators must adopt: